 Drink responsibly or be prepare for a visit by the Lake Delton Police.

-Our rules and regulations require that all leaves and yard debris be cleaned up by Memorial Day.
+Our rules and regulations require that all leaves and yard debris be cleaned up by second Saturday in June (updated on July 20, 2019).
 Please remove garbage, rake leaves, and remember to wash all sides of your camper or park model.

 Trailers are to be maintained and cleaned so as to avoid a build-up of moss or mildew on the siding.
 Many trailers and add-a-rooms have been neglected and are covered (especially on the north side) with a green mossy build-up.
 Many other trailers and add-a-rooms have dirt streaks and stains running down the sides from a build-up of debris on the roof.

 It is the member's responsibility to perform these maintenance tasks on their property.
-If you are unable to clean up your site by Memorial Weekend, please call the office.
+If you are unable to clean up your site by second Saurday in June, please call the office.
 We'll have names of people who will cleanup your site for a fee.

 We have been lax in the enforcement of these guidelines and it shows.
 Over the next couple of months, notices will be given to sites failing to meet these responsibilities.
 Again, if you have any questions about this requirement, please refer to the rules and regulations that you, as a member signed; and/or inquire at the office or speak with a board member.

-* For more information, please see - Camp Delton Club, inc Rules & Regulations Revised (Nov 1, 2012) Section 3 - Rules and regulations relating to the structures: - Items 17 and 18
+* For more information, please see - Camp Delton Club, inc Rules & Regulations Revised (July 20, 2019) Section 3 - Rules and regulations relating to the structures.

 Campsite Membership Signs

-The Lake Delton Fire Department has requested for the last year that all official membership signs be mounted outside on a post or structure adjacent to the road and in a clearly visible manner.
-This has been relayed to the membership at board meetings and through newsletters, yet many of these signs remain inside trailer windows or not mounted at all.
+The Lake Delton Fire Department requires all official membership signs be reflective metal and mounted outside on a post or structure adjacent to the road and in a clearly visible manner.
+It should not be bocked by parked cars or trees or bushes.
+This has been relayed to the membership at board meetings and through newsletters, yet many of these signs are the old wooden signs, remain inside trailer windows or not mounted at all.
 This is a safety issue and one taken very seriously by our local fire department and emergency responders.

 EFFECTIVE IMMEDIATELY, ALL CAMPSITES MUST MEET THIS REQUIREMENT

-Any site failing to meet this requirement by July 4, 2017 will have the sign mounted appropriately by the grounds crew and the member will receive an invoice for any materials or labor used.
+Any site failing to meet this requirement will have the sign mounted appropriately by the grounds crew and the member will receive an invoice for any materials or labor used.
 If you are missing a sign or have any questions about this requirement, please inquire at the office or speak with a board member.